Helmholtz-AI-Energy/perun/docs/quickstart.rst

     Depending on the hardware you are running and the available interfaces, the output might look different than the one listed here.
 For more details on the support data sources used by perun, check the :ref:`dependencies` section

-The the text report summarizes the data gathered throught the application run by individual host, and averaging power consumption of the full runtime.
+The text report summarizes the data gathered while the application was running.
 Perun also makes all the raw data gathered from the hardware on an HDF5 file that is located on the same results folder.
 To explore the data manually, we recommend the Visual Studio Code extension `H5Web <https://marketplace.visualstudio.com/items?itemName=h5web.vscode-h5web>`_, to process it with python using `h5py <https://www.h5py.org/>`_, or to export using the :code:`perun export` subcommand (see :ref:`usage`).

 The hdf5 file collects information over multiple runs of the application, adding a new section every time the application is executed using perun.
 The simplifies studying the behaviour of the application over time, make the last line in the summary report posible.